paulplant/xdrip4ios_docs/docs/install/personal_testflight.md

 Select the newly added tester.

 The new tester should now install the **TestFlight** app (available in the regular App Store) on their device and sign in with their Apple ID.
-When they open TestFlight app, they should be able to see your release of xDrip4iOS and install it on their device.
+When they open the TestFlight app, they should be able to see your release of xDrip4iOS and install it on their device.
 ___
 ## Updates

-Whenever there is an update available to the main branch, please update your local repository and follow these instructions again to archive, upload your release.
+Whenever there is an update available to the main branch, please update your local repository and follow these instructions again to archive and upload your release.

 Your tester(s) should be informed by a notifiation that a new version is available and it will prompt them to update the app.